 If any of the provided employee engagement ideas are to work, you have to know your company, culture, and context.
 Putting the right idea in the wrong context may hinder you instead of help you.

 Having a positive idea in a toxic culture will demoralize you even more.
-While you are learning to apply these ten employee engagement ideas for 2022, make sure you are also working on the overall health of your organization.
+While you are learning to apply these ten employee engagement ideas for this year, make sure you are also working on the overall health of your organization.
 Health plus engagement will transform any average company into an impactful and productive powerhouse.

 Featured photo credit: Brooke Cagle via unsplash.com